mverboom/asker/Readme.md

 Generate a process list, assing it to variable LIST and display the amount of time that has elapsed

-`action = normal,%LIST%,ps -ef`
+`action = {var:%LIST%},ps -ef`

 Create a directory listing and sleep 5 seconds with the output showing on screen and assigning it to variable DIR.

-`action = follow,%DIR%,ls -al;sleep 5`
+`action = {type:follow,var:%DIR%},ls -al;sleep 5`

-Run the command the user has entered in a previous screen and is in the variable CMD
+Run the command the user has entered in a previous screen and is in the variable CMD.
+The output of the command is assigned to the variable OUTPUT.

-`action = normal,%CMD%
+`action = {var:%OUTPUT%},%CMD%

 ### item[] (optional)